 - Are “anti-detection proxies” a silver bullet?

-No. “Anti-detection” usually means aligning client fingerprints and transport behavior.
-You still need compliant flows, quality IPs, and good browser/app hygiene.
+No. They help align client and transport signatures, but you still need quality IPs and good browser hygiene.

 - VPN vs proxy for multiple accounts?